zonemaster/zonemaster-gui/docs/FAQ/gui-faq-en.md

 #### 9. Zonemaster and privacy
 Since Zonemaster is open to everyone it is possible for anyone to check your domain and its history of tests.
-However there is no way to tell who has run a specific test since nothing is logged except the start time of the test.
+However there is no way to tell who has run a specific test since nothing more than the test parameters and results are stored.
+Specifically, no cookies or information on the user's IP address is stored in the database.
+The user who initiated the test cannot be traced back from the information in the database.

 <a name="q10"></a>
-#### 10. How come my domain cannot be tested?
+#### 10. How come my domain name cannot be tested?
-There are four possibilities:
+There are several possibilities:

 - Your domain name is not yet delegated.
 - Your domain name is not reachable from public Internet.
 - Zonemaster can only test what is called a DNS zone (e.g. 'zonemaster.net') and not host names (e.g. 'www.zonemaster.net')
-- There is a 10 minutes protection, per IP address, between consecutive tests for a given domain name.
+- There is a 10 minutes protection between consecutive tests for a given domain name (with same test parameters).
-  Running a test within that window will instead show the last available test for that domain name.
+  Running a test within that window will instead show the last available test for that domain name (and parameters).
 - You have misspelled your domain name.

 <a name="q11"></a>
 #### 11. What kind of queries does Zonemaster generate?
-Zonemaster send multiple DNS queries to the name servers hosting the domain being tested and also to the name servers hosting the parent zone of that domain.
+Zonemaster send multiple DNS queries to the name servers hosting the domain name being tested and also to the name servers hosting the parent zone of that domain name.

 The GUI interface of Zonemaster does not show any queries sent.
 Only the CLI interface can.
 If you want to see such queries, you will have to locally install